DeWitt County Drainage District No. 1

 DeWitt County Drainage District No. 1 (DCDD1) is a political subdivision of the State of Texas, operating within a jurisdictional area similar to that of Cuero, Texas.
 We are committed to improving our ability to efficiently manage excess storm water, and to be proactive in our approach to this goal.
 Our mission is:

-“to provide, improve and maintain the drainage systems within our jurisdiction, resulting in increased safety and enhanced quality of life within our community”
+resulting in increased safety and enhanced quality of life within our community.”

-DCDD1 was established by an election in 1914 under the authority of Article 2602 of the Revised Civil Statutes of Texas of 1911.
-Area residents petitioned for the formation of a drainage district as a public utility and to benefit the public health.
+DeWitt County Drainage District No. 1 was established in 1914 as a result of a petition by area residents.
+It was formed under the authority of Article 2602 of the Revised Civil Statutes of Texas of 1911, as a public utility and to benefit the public health.
 Petitioners noted that the area consisted of lands which were low and flat, with very little if any natural slope or drainage.
 The public health was impaired by mosquitos, malaria and other pests, and public highways were often impassable and required great expense and labor to maintain.

 Acquiring right of ways for the DCDD1 began in 1915 and has continued in the years since, during times of upgrades, repairs and changes to the District’s facilities.
 Initially, the District channelized the Gohlke Creek (west side of Cuero) and the Gohlke Creek tributary (east side of Cuero).
 Additional lateral channels were created to carry water into those two channels, which converge south of Cuero and drain into the Guadalupe River.